enewe101/cluster-func/README.md

 the same arguments in the same order on each machine.
 If you can't or don't want write your iterable that way, see **How work is divided** for other options.

-By default subjob scripts are written to the current working directory.
-When the job runs, the stdout and stderr will be written to that directory, in files with the same name as sub-job's script, but with .stdout and .stderr extentions.
-An option exists to place these elsewhere, see "Reference" below for all options.

 ## How work is divided
 Work is divided by assuming that the arguments iterator will yield the same arguments in the same order during each subjob.
 Each subjob can then execute